Ukasz09/School-database/README.md

 ```bash
 sudo ./copy_data.sh
 ```
-- :arrow_forward: Use sql queries from `db_setup` directory to make school database with all needed tables and import data to it <br/>
+- :arrow_forward: Use SQL queries from `db_setup` directory: create school database, add all needed tables and then import data to it <br/>
 - :arrow_forward: Have fun testing queries or make some new ones 😎
 ___
 ## 📫 Contact